top of box

 Why am I talking about this?
 Each has shell slightly different formatting for some commands and this applies to what we want to do, so you'll need to do one of the two following series of commands.

-If you are running bash:
+If you are running bash, which is the more likely scenario:

 At the prompt, type: